 Antique Arts and Crafts period bronzed cast iron bookends.
 This is a very heavy set of bookends made from solid cast iron with thick bronze plate.
 Both of these matching bookends feature a quote from Longfellow and an image of a Native American Indian.
 They each measure 6 inches high, 6 inches wide and 3 and one quarter inches deep.
 These bookends will securely hold heavy books without sliding or tipping over.
 They weigh 11.2 pounds!
 Circa 1900.
 This piece is on display in our gallery at Old Saybrook Antiques Center and can be seen in-person by visiting 756 Middlesex Turnpike, Old Saybrook, CT 06475.
 For gallery hours, please visit http://www.OldSaybrookAntiquesCenter.com

-Pair antique bronze Indian Chief book ends c1880.
-This pair well cast and quite heavy.
-Bookends like these that can hold numerous books with out falling over are hard to come by.
-This item is on display in our gallery at BRANFORD ANTIQUES & HOME DESIGN 824 EAST MAIN ST.BRANFORD, CT O6405 203 488-1919 open 7 days.
-Formerly Clocktower Antiques If you wish to browse our entire available inventory please go to OneofaKindAntiques.com.
-We also offer a consultation service AntiquesConsultant.com, ... as well as an online price guide at PriceMyItem.com.
+Pair antique bronze Indian Chief bookends c1880.
+This pair is well cast with crisp detail and is quite heavy.
+If you wish to browse our entire available inventory please go to OneofaKindAntiques.com.
+We also offer a consultation service AntiquesConsultant.com, ... as well as an online price guide at TheBestAntiquesPriceGuide.com.

 English rosewood bookstand marked Betjemanns.
 Riveted brass hardware set with 2 malachite stones.
 Measures 6 inches wide by 6 and one half inches high.
 Extends from 13 and one quarter inches to 20 inches long.